joshnatis/smilo/src/README.md

 may be a stretch here).

 Lastly: V1 and V2 are two different apps.
 I wrote V1 while trying to figure out React Native, essentially overnight.
-It's primitive (it's essentially a styled page with an image and buttons), but I also had a clear vision on how to proceed to make it into a Duolingo-style thingy mabob.
+It's primitive (it's pretty much just a styled page with an image and buttons), but I also had a clear vision on how to proceed to make it into a Duolingo-style thingy mabob.
 V2 was written by a friend, and I believe the two share no common code.
 It's also much more complex, though it strays a bit from our original idea.